Every Man Dies Alone

 The novel evokes consistent tension in the reader; it also speaks with immediacy and an almost ultra-real level of detail.
 The action is relentless, unflinching.
 Readers may find the novel reminiscent of Marge Piercy’s Gone to Soldiers (1987) in its entwining of various plots and of Ursula Hegi’s Stones from the River (1994) in its look at the daily lives of Germans under Nazism, but it is stylistically distinct.
 The author uses some interesting technique in tense shifting to bring the reader into the moment of the action, and the diction is exquisitely managed to enrich character, setting, and situation (kudos to the translator!).

 This is a long novel — some 500 pages — but it moves extremely quickly and kept me consistently wanting to know what would happen next.
 The footnotes and afterword are nice touches.
 I was not familiar with some of the more obscure elements of Germany society under the Nazis, and greatly appreciated learning more about the author, Hans Fallada, whose work is new to me.
 This is a masterful novel, and learning that Fallada wrote it a matter of weeks makes it even more impressive.

 Anyone interested in the Second World War, social justice, or the psychology of fear should enjoy this novel, as should anyone who simply wants a compelling read.
 It is extremely well written and will leave a reader with much on which to reflect.

-Originally published on LibraryThing on July 12, 2009.
+This review was originally published on LibraryThing on July 12, 2009.